 The CWE Exam may be approached as a self-study educational program, and many candidates are successful in doing so.
 However, the Society has put together a set of educational resources to assist candidates in preparing for this challenging exam.
 These include The 140-page CWE Candidate Manual, available on Amazon, which is suggested for use at the beginning and throughout the exam preparation process.
 In addition, an annual Recommended Reading List is published.
-For the Recommended Reading List for the 2021 exams, click here.
 Please click here for the 2022 Recommended Reading list.
+Click here for the 2023 Recommended Reading list.
 An online study site, based on the books included in the Recommended Reading Lists and designed to assist with the theory portions of the exam, is also available, click here for the CWE Study Site.

 Digital Wine Map Exercises—over 800 graphic wine map flashcards along with more than 20 “drag-and-drop” exercises—all based on the wine maps published in the Certified Specialist of Wine (CSW) Study Guide.
 Click here to purchase.

 The seated portion of the CWE exam contains two main parts: theory (multiple choice exam plus essay exam) and tasting (varietal/appellation ID and faults identification).
 Candidates may purchase and attempt these parts of the exam separately, or purchase both and attempt them at the same exam sitting.
-In addition, as of September 2018, the theory portion of the exam may be taken by appointment, at the candidate’s preferred place and time, at Pearson VUE testing centers (located worldwide).
+The theory portion of the CWE exam may be taken via at-home, online proctoring.
+Please contact the SWE home office for more information on online proctoring.
 All parts of the CWE exam, including the theory and tasting portions of the CWE exam will continue to be offered at specific locations and times as noted on the SWE website, Exams and Seminars.